sr4001/simplemindedrobot/content/privacy.md

 ## Contact Us

-If you have any questions about this Privacy Policy, please contact us at [your contact email or form].
+If you have any questions about this Privacy Policy, please message us via [Github](https://github.com/sr4001).

 ## Consent